What is a brother? What is a sister? An adopted person's thoughts

 ———

-I got very confused when we applied for our marriage licence and they asked if I’d ever had another names.
-I wasn’t 100% sure if having a different name at birth counted (it didn’t) and I got myself into a tizz in the council offices.
+Back in 2013 I was excited about being engaged.
+However, I got very confused when we went to the local council offices and applied for our marriage licence.
+As part of the process, they asked if we had ever had any other names.
+I wasn’t 100% sure if having a different name at birth counted and I got myself into a tizz in the council offices.
+Not the best experience on a day that’s meant to be a happy formality.
+It turned out that the “having another previous name” rule doesn’t apply to adoptees.
+Would have been helpful to know that!

 “Adopted children may not marry their adoptive parents but they are allowed to marry the rest of their adoptive family, including their adoptive brother or sister.”
 (1)